 Asking the Elliott Advocacy team to take a look

-When Qi’s plea for help hit my desk, I had just finished successfully mediating two cases involving Airbnb.
-The Elliott Advocacy team’s experience with Airbnb is that when something has gone wrong, their executive resolution team is always willing to jump in and correct the problem:
+Our experience with Airbnb is that when something goes wrong, their executive resolution team is always willing to jump in and quickly correct the problem.

-Our advocacy team now receives close to 1000 pleas for help each month.
-And it probably would not surprise our regular readers to know that some portion of these have no basis for demanding compensation.
-And so we do not present every case that arrives in our inbox to every company involved.
-It’s important for our team’s reputation to carefully consider the merits of each plea for help that we receive.
+It probably comes as no surprise to our regular readers to know that some portion of the help requests we receive have no merit.
+And so we don’t present every case that arrives in our inbox to every company involved.
+It’s important for our team’s reputation to carefully consider the validity of each plea for help that we receive.

 Unfortunately for Qi, I noticed many problems with her complaint.
 First, she was asking for a full refund of her stay in Barcelona.
 Even if the host caused her problem, it didn’t begin until the last day of her stay.
 So a full refund wasn’t a reasonable request.